sniffnet/sniffnet-website/_layouts/home.md

 <hr/>

 <h2 class="myHeading"> Latest from Sniffnet </h2>
-Wait... there's more!
-Sniffnet is rapidly evolving, and new features are added on a regular basis.<br>
+Wait... there's more!<br>Sniffnet is rapidly evolving, and new features are added on a regular basis.<br><br>
 Check out the <a href="https://sniffnet.net/news"><b>news</b></a> to never miss an update.